 The present-day structure is already the third church erected on the site.
 The first one was destroyed by fire in 1574 when the forces of Limahong attempted to invade Manila.
-The second structure was also destroyed in 1583 after a fire accident which happened during the internment of Governor-General Gonzalo Ronquillo de Peñalosa.
+The second structure was also destroyed in 1583 after a fire accident that happened during the internment of Governor-General Gonzalo Ronquillo de Peñalosa.

 9. Binondo Church, Binondo, Manila

 Founded in 1596 by Dominican priests, Binondo Church is also known as the Minor Basilica of St. Lorenzo Ruiz, after the country’s first official saint.
 The original building was destroyed in 1762 after the British forces bombarded the place.
-It was later replaced by a granite church in 1852 but the latter was also damaged during the WWII, leaving only the western facade and the octagonal bell tower intact.
+It was later replaced by a granite church in 1852 but the latter was also damaged during WWII, leaving only the western facade and the octagonal bell tower intact.

 10. Manila Cathedral, Intramuros Manila